Can Too Much Vitamin C Cause A Rash? | Clear Skin Facts

 Avoiding And Managing Vitamin C-Related Rashes Effectively

-Prevention remains key when incorporating any supplement into your routine—especially one prone to causing irritation like vitamin C at high doses.
+Prevention remains key when incorporating any supplement or skincare product into your routine—especially one that may irritate sensitive skin at high doses or high concentrations.

 Here are practical steps:

-- Select quality supplements: Choose formulations free from unnecessary fillers known for allergenic potential.
+• Select quality supplements: Choose formulations free from unnecessary dyes, fragrances, or fillers when possible.

 Nutritional Balance And Skin Health Beyond Vitamin C Alone